Revisiting the nature of the $P_c$ pentaquarks: Fit results

 \subsubsection{Description of the data in $\Lambda_b^0\to J/\psi p K^-$}

-In Ref.~\cite{Du:2019pij}, it was found that the inclusion of the OPE singles out a unique solution from the two almost equivalent ones present for the pure contact potentials.
-However, no effects from the $S$-$D$ contact terms were taken into account.
-As long as the OPE is renormalized along the lines discussed in the previous paragraph, one again arrives at two solutions, which describe the data almost equally well.
-This is illustrated in Fig.~\ref{fig:fits:scheme_II}.
+In Ref.~\cite{Du:2019pij}, it was found that the inclusion of the OPE singles out a unique solution (the solution $B$) from the two almost equivalent ones present for the pure contact potentials.
+However, no effects from the $S$-$D$ contact terms were taken into account which, as shown in the previous Section, does not meet the criteria of renormalizability.
+Here we improve on this and discuss the renormalized results as well as their implications for the predicted line shapes, as will be shown in the next Section.
+In Fig.~\ref{fig:fits:scheme_II}, we present the best fit results for solution $B$ of scheme II for various data sets.